Hewett Recruitment unveils £40,000 fundraising target to mark 40th anniversary

 The 40@40 challenge officially kick-started April 2019 with two of the firm’s Directors braving the cold and sleeping outside at Sixways Stadium.
 The pair will be giving up their beds as part of the CEO Sleepout to raise awareness and funds for homeless people in Worcester.

 The team will then dust off their running shoes to take part in ‘The Go Bright for Sight 5K Colour Run’ at Churchfields Farm in July.
 Beginning the race dressed in white, participants will run through several paint stations while raising money for Sight Concern Worcestershire, a charity dedicated to improving the lives of people with sight loss across the county.

-The third confirmed event is a 220-mile canoe challenge along the length of the River Severn.
-Beginning at the source, Director Ben Mannion aims to complete the course, which finishes at Chepstow in Wales, within a week whilst raising funds for Megan Baker House.
-The charity provides conductive education sessions for children and adults with motor disorders and he aims to raise an impressive £7,500.
+The third event, a 220-mile canoe challenge along the length of the River Severn.
+Beginning at the source, Director Ben Mannion completed the course, which finishes at Chepstow in Wales, within seven days to raise funds for Megan Baker House.
+The charity provides conductive education sessions for children and adults with motor disorders and he managed to raise an impressive £4,167.

 Speaking of the milestone campaign, Laura Hewett, Director of Hewett Recruitment, said: “Over the last forty years, our local communities have played an integral role in helping us shape the company into the well-respected business that it is today.
 Therefore, we felt it was important that our milestone anniversary not only celebrated our own achievements but also gives something back to those local communities as well.”

 With dedicated specialist divisions including IT, Engineering, Finance, Industrial and Commercial Recruitment, the firm has placed thousands of candidates since its inception.
 Example roles range from Mechanical Design Engineers and Java Developers through to Financial Controllers, Marketing Managers and Business Development roles.